- Download our Delhi Schools Guide

-In a city as large as Delhi, it can often feel like the city’s entire populace is trying to commute at the same time.
-As a result, expats will find that getting around Delhi can make for a hectic and crowded experience.
+In a city as large as Delhi, the daily commute and sheer volume of traffic can be overwhelming at first.
 Cars, buses, bicycles, motorcycles, auto rickshaws and pedestrians all share the same road.

-Drivers tend not to obey standard traffic laws, adding to the chaos.
-So we recommend that expats new to Delhi don't try to drive themselves and instead rely on other forms of private or public transport.
+Drivers tend to disregard standard traffic laws, adding to the chaos.
+We recommend that expats new to Delhi don't try to drive themselves and instead rely on other forms of private or public transport.

 Public transport in Delhi